-Interregional travel between Alert Level 3 (Auckland) and Alert Level 2 (the rest of the country)
+Travel between Alert Level 3 (Auckland and parts of Waikato) and Alert Level 2 (the rest of the country)

-- 20. Interregional travel between the Alert Level 3 Area (Auckland) and the Alert Level 2 Area (rest of New Zealand) will be severely restricted.
-Anyone who travels across the Alert Level Boundary will be required to provide evidence of their eligibility to travel. - 21.
+- 22. Travel between the Alert Level 3 Area (Auckland and parts of Waikato) and the Alert Level 2 Area (rest of New Zealand) will be severely restricted.
+Anyone who travels across the Alert Level Boundary will be required to provide evidence of their eligibility to travel, either at a checkpoint or at a spot check. - 23.
 Everyone should work remotely if they can.
 Travel across an Alert Level Boundary will be very limited.
 Maintaining public health is paramount as we move down Alert Levels.
-Travel is only permitted for the reasons listed: - Link: Personal Travel; - Link: Business Travel. - 22.
-Businesses must have systems and processes in place to minimise travel across the boundary or between regions within an alert level area. - 23.
-Transport operators should not carry passengers, between the Alert Level 3 Area (Auckland) and the Alert Level 2 Area (rest of New Zealand), who are not travelling for a permitted reason.
-Passengers are required to provide documentary evidence to support their reason for travel. - 24.
+Travel is only permitted for the reasons listed: - Link: Personal Travel; - Link: Business Travel.

+- 24. Businesses must have systems and processes in place to minimise travel across the boundary or between regions within an alert level area. - 25.
+People may travel from the Alert Level 2 Area into the Waikato part of the Alert Level 3 Area and return home to their place of residence afterwards for the purpose of going to work (this permission does not allow for travelling through the Auckland part of the Alert Level 3 Area).
+Note, this is for people travelling into the Waikato part of the Alert Level 3 Area only.
+People travelling from the Waikato part of the Alert Level 3 Area for work (and then returning home to the Waikato part of the Alert Level 3 Area) may only do so for permitted work purposes. - 26.
+Transport operators should not carry passengers, between the Alert Level 3 Area (Auckland and parts of Waikato) and the Alert Level 2 Area (rest of New Zealand), who are not travelling for a permitted reason.
+Passengers are required to provide documentary evidence to support their reason for travel. - 27.
 Examples of relevant evidence can be found at Appendix A and may (but need not) include a document issued by MBIE.
 If you are uncertain about the situation with respect to permitted movements, please email essentialtransport@transport.govt.nz

-Transit across Alert Level 3 (Auckland)
+Transit across an Alert Level 3 area

-- 25. Transit between Alert Level 2 Areas across Alert Level 3 (e.g. to or from Northland via Auckland) is permitted for certain reasons under some conditions [see links under relevant titles]. - Airport Transfer - Personal travel through Alert Level 3 without stopping - Travelling directly through an Alert Level 3 area - 26.
+- 28. Transit between or through Alert Level 3 Areas (e.g. flying from Tauranga to Wellington via Auckland or vice versa) is permitted for certain reasons under some conditions (see links under relevant titles). - Airport Transfer - Personal travel through Alert Level 3 without stopping - Travelling directly through an Alert Level 3 area. - 29.
 In particular please note that for personal travel through Alert Level 3 without stopping, people can only travel if their reason to travel is permitted under clause 18 of Order.
 The traveller will also require evidence that they are permitted to cross the Alert Level 2/3 boundary.
 For more information please see the Unite Against COVID-19 website.

-Section 5: Testing requirements - travel across boundary
+Section 5: Testing requirements - travel across the Alert Level boundary

-27. The guidance in this section is intended to be read in conjunction with official information regarding boundary testing contained on, or linked from, this COVID-19 webpage, Ministry of Transport and Ministry of Health websites.
+30. The guidance in this section is intended to be read in conjunction with official information regarding boundary testing contained on, or linked from, this COVID-19 webpage, Ministry of Transport and Ministry of Health websites.

-Testing for workers who are permitted to cross the boundary
+Testing for workers who are permitted to cross the Alert Level boundary